St John's Anglican Church, Fremantle

 St John's Anglican Church also known as St John the Evangelist Church, is the historic Anglican parish church of Fremantle, Western Australia.
 The first Georgian-style church close to the present site was opened in 1843, and then replaced with a larger Gothic building nearby in 1882.
-The older building was demolished, which allowed Fremantle Town Hall to be built and for the High Street to be extended, giving the Kings Square its current shape.
+The older building was demolished, which allowed Fremantle Town Hall to be built and for the High Street to be extended, giving Walyalup Koort its current shape.

 The church is part of the Anglican Diocese of Perth, and currently forms a parish jointly with St. Peter's in Palmyra.
+As of August 2025, St. Peter's is closed for services and St. John's remains the only active Anglican Church in the Parish of Fremantle.

 The 1843 church

 The present Church of St John is the second of that name in Fremantle.
-The first was founded after petitions were made in 1839 to the newly arrived Governor of Western Australia, John Hutt, to create an Anglican church on King's Square.
+The first was founded after petitions were made in 1839 to the newly arrived Governor of Western Australia, John Hutt, to create an Anglican church on Walyalup Koort known formerly as King's Square.
 It stood at the centre of the square at the end of the High Street.
 The expense of building the church was underwritten by Daniel Scott, who was an enterprising harbour master and supporter of the Church of England.

 The church was opened on 4 August 1843.
 This church stood for decades but was demolished when the new church was available.
 The outline of this building is still shown in the pavement and two stained glass windows in the nave of the present church are said to have been moved from this building to the new church.
 In 1855 a rectory was built.